Tax and starting work

-Tax credits consist of various credits and reliefs which you may be able to claim, depending on your circumstances.
-Every individual can claim a personal tax credit for example, and you can also claim relief for items such as the Single Person Child Carer Credit.
+Tax credits are made up of various credits and reliefs which you may be able to claim, depending on your circumstances.
+Everyone can claim a personal tax credit for example, and you can also claim relief for items such as the Single Person Child Carer Credit.

 Pay that you receive through working extra hours (overtime) or bonuses, is included as part of your taxable pay for that week or month.
 You do not get any additional tax-free allowances against these additional earnings.

 You do not pay tax on:

 - Scholarship income

 - Interest from savings certificates, savings bonds and national instalment savings schemes

 How to avoid emergency tax

 You may be taxed on a temporary basis called emergency tax if you are changing job or starting work for the first time and your new employer does not get your RPN.